New NCES Study Confirms Ascendency of Online Learning

 Key Findings of the NCES Study

-According to the NCES’s Enrollment and Employees in Postsecondary Institutions, Fall 2017; and Financial Statistics and Academic Libraries, Fiscal Year 2017, “the percentage of students enrolled exclusively in distance education courses in fall 2017 varied by institutional control” but “approximately 49 percent of the 1.3 million students enrolled at private for-profit institutions were enrolled exclusively in distance education courses, as were 19 percent of the 4.1 million students enrolled at private nonprofit institutions and 11 percent of the 14.7 million students enrolled at public institutions.”
+According to the NCES’s Enrollment and Employees in Postsecondary Institutions, Fall 2017; and Financial Statistics and Academic Libraries, Fiscal Year 2017, “the percentage of students enrolled exclusively in distance education courses in fall 2017 varied by institutional control” but “approximately 49 percent of the 1.3 million students enrolled at private for-profit institutions were enrolled exclusively in distance education courses.”
+This is a strong indicator that online learning is on the rise.

 Profile of Distance Education Students in 2017

-The NCES report not only confirms that distance learning is on the rise but also drills down to offer insight into both undergraduate and graduate trends.
+The NCES report not only confirms that online learning is on the rise but also drills down to offer insight into both undergraduate and graduate trends.
 A few key findings include the following:

-- Not surprisingly, there are still more undergraduate than graduate students engaged in distance education: 1.46 million undergraduates students are enrolled in exclusively distance education courses compared to 886,000 graduate students.
+- Not surprisingly, there are still more undergraduate than graduate students pursuing distance education: 1.46 million undergraduates students are enrolled in fully distant courses compared to 886,000 graduate students.

-- At the graduate level, private for-profit institutions also dominate in the “exclusively distance education institution” category.
+- At the graduate level, private for-profit institutions also dominate in the “exclusively distance education institution” category offering additional evidence that online learning is on the rise.

 - At the undergraduate and graduate levels, most students are still not enrolled in any distance education courses at all, but compared to pervious years, the numbers are on the rise overall.